 Best Time to Visit Majuli Island?

-Numerous hotels, lodges and guest houses make your stay in Majuli a comfortable affair.
+Numerous hotels, lodges, and guest houses make your stay in Majuli a comfortable affair.
 Amazing hospitality, amicable people together with great services make you feel at home.
-Food served is of good quality and offered at a reasonable cost.
+The food served is of good quality and offered at a reasonable cost.
 Even the prices of the room are pocket-friendly.
 One can easily choose to stay in a cottage as well.
 Staying in Majuli is like staying in a home away from home.

 Plan a trip to Majuli, the best-kept secret of Northeast India to spend some time amidst tranquility and seclusion.